Skip to main content

 • Pre-clinically advance other promising protein- and MVA-based constructs toward future development beyond ENDFLU.
 Constructs to elicit humoral immunity build on rationally-designed and optimized conserved epitopes of influenza surface proteins.
 MVA-based constructs to elicit cell-mediated immunity will encode conserved internal protein T cell epitopes.
 The best candidates will be selected based on biochemical, biophysical, functional and manufacturing criteria, and immunogenicity and protective efficacy in mice and ferrets.
 The selected protein-based construct will enter a Part A Phase I clinical trial in India assessing safety, immunogenicity and optimal dose, to be combined with the selected MVA- based construct.
 This protein-MVA combination will enter a Part B Phase I clinical trial in the EU, assessing safety and immunogenicity, followed by the CHIM study.
 A dissemination and exploitation plan, and collaboration with key scientific advocacy organizations will facilitate the adoption of ENDFLU achievements to combat influenza worldwide.

-H2, H5, H7, H9 and H10 synthetic target gene sequences have been designed, cloned into MVA vector plasmids, and amplified under pre-GMP conditions, to establish an optimized repository of pre-GMP MVA-ENDFLU vector vaccines from influenza A viruses with pandemic potential.
+H2, H5, H7, H9 and H10 synthetic target gene sequences have been designed, cloned into MVA vector plasmids, amplified under pre-GMP conditions and characterised in vitro, to establish an optimized repository of pre-GMP MVA-ENDFLU vector vaccines from influenza A viruses with pandemic potential.

-MVA-based construct consists of a recombinant MVA expressing the full-length polyepitope with ubiquitin and with spacer.
+MVA-based construct consists of a recombinant MVA expressing the full-length polyepitope (MVA-PE) with ubiquitin and with spacer, and was fully characterised in vitro.
+The encoding shuttle plasmid was transferred for pre-seed GLP batch preparation, and a patent was filed.

-Many of the above constructs have been successfully tested in mice models.
-The selection of the final protein-based and MVA-based constructs for GMP production is ongoing.
+The selection of the final protein-based and MVA-based constructs for GMP production is made and consists of Mynflu001, Mynflu002 and MVA-PE.

 ENDFLU's repository of (pandemic) seed vaccine candidates will be established based on the expression of influenza hemagglutinin (HA) by the Modified Vaccinia Ankara (MVA) vector.
 This is a technologically- and clinically advanced platform, with demonstrated broad intra-subtypic protective efficacy against influenza, elicited by humoral and cell-mediated immunity, both in animal models and in humans.
 The regulatory path towards their use upon the emergence of a new influenza pandemic will be established, in consultation with industry and regulatory authorities in EU (EMA) and India (CDSCO).
 Clonal isolation and amplification of recombinant MVA expressing H2, H5, H7, H9 and H10 under pre-GMP conditions is completed.